 Essentially, credit cards offer more flexibility in terms of long-term borrowing and repayment, while charge cards are more rigid.
 This doesn’t mean they don’t have their uses though.
 Business charge cards allow you to securely make purchases with a short-term deferral of repayment.
 They give security and some flexibility, without the risk of having to pay interest on the balance.
 If you don’t want to borrow for an extended period but do want to make business purchases, a charge card could be a good option for you.

 What are the Benefits of Using a Business Credit Card?

-as their preferred form of business borrowing.
+There are several reasons why companies choose credit cards as their preferred form of business borrowing.
 Below, we’ve highlighted the advantages that come with using them:

 Cash Flow Solution